DarkGhostHunter/Laraload/README.md

 * Can I use a Closure for my condition?

-No, you must use your the default condition class or your own class.
+No, you must use your the default condition class or your own class, or use `Class@method` notation.

 * Can I deactivate the middleware?
 Or check only XXX status?